Trait-Based Leadership Models - An Overview

-Organizations and groups which needed leading were extremely slow to change, by today's standards.
-Tradition and convention were extremely powerful features of all organized work and governing systems.
+- Organisations and groups which needed leading were extremely slow to change, by today's standards.
+Tradition and convention were extremely powerful features of all organised work and governing systems.

-Very many leaders were born into privilege and positions of authority - especially in politics, the military, and to a great extent in industry too.
-In the 1800s leaders most leaders were actually born into the role.
+- Very many leaders were born into privilege and positions of authority - especially in politics, the military, and to a great extent in the industry too.
+In the 1800s leaders, most leaders were actually born into the role.

 The most helpful conclusion from all this is probably that:

-However, crucially a reliable and definitive list of leadership 'traits' has yet to be established and agreed by researchers and thinkers on leadership, and there are no signs that this will happen.
+- However, crucially a reliable and definitive list of leadership 'traits' has yet to be established and agreed upon by researchers and thinkers on leadership, and there are no signs that this will happen.

 Extending this point, James Scouller suggests constructively that:

-...This invites a conclusion that although distinctive character traits are in the 'make-up' of the best leaders, there is no single set of winning traits .
+- ...This invites the conclusion that although distinctive character traits are in the 'make-up' of the best leaders, there is no single set of winning traits.
 Therefore, it seems the best leaders have a definite but unpredictable uniqueness about them - what some people refer to as 'leadership presence'..."

 James Scouller Biography